cscw2015/maverick/Interim/Interim.md

 	2. then the system is developed
 	3. then the system is implemented in the organization to serve the particular need.

+Cuparla was only adopted by a few smaller city councils in Germany, and the literature about it is limited to 5 articles, all by the same author.
+However, it is a case study in an early adoption of a comprehensive software suite by city council, and the reasons behind it are relevant to our research.

 #####Creating Cuparla

 - Detailed analysis of Stuttgart city council work revealed certain characteristics